 4. Your Reverse Mortgage May Impact Your Benefits

-Benefits such as Social Security and Medicare are not affected when you get a reverse mortgage.
+For reverse mortgage borrowers, benefits such as Social Security and Medicare are not affected.

 However, other benefits such as Medicaid and Supplemental Security Income (SSI) can be affected, which is why it is important to consult with experts and professionals to understand how it may impact your personal situation.

 5. Your Reverse Mortgage May Have An Effect on Your Family

 It’s essential to consider what will happen to the reverse mortgage after you pass away.
 After all, this decision may impact those closest to you.

 - There is a co-borrower – Having a co-borrower (like an eligible spouse or partner) means that you both receive the reverse mortgage payment from the lender.
 It also means that if one were to pass away, the other would still be able to stay in the home and continue receiving the payments.

 - There is no co-borrower – If your spouse is not a co-borrower or there is no co-borrower, then no one will receive payments and a “non-borrowing spouse” may be forced to move out or sell the home if they cannot afford the monthly payment.

 - Your family wants to keep the home – The decreased equity could mean fewer assets for family members and heirs.
 And, to keep the home, any non-borrower family members or heirs would have to repay the reverse mortgage loan themselves.